 The WELL Building Standard is a new and rigorous method to assess buildings optimized for human health and wellness.
 It complements the traditional environmental rating tools but offers a more holistic and complete approach to sustainable buildings.
 What is interesting is that WELL brings human health and wellbeing to the forefront of the decision making process of building designers and operators.
 Catering policies and lightning designed for supporting the human circadian rhythm.
 The new assessment method brings human health and wellbeing to the forefront of the decision making process.

-Besides the rigorous requirements of comfort, air and water quality, I think that the true innovation in WELL resides in those building aspects that usually are not considered: for example catering policies that include food with high nutritional value, lighting design that supports the human circadian rhythm or placing staircases in prominent locations to encourage people to walk more.
+Besides the rigorous requirements of comfort, air and water quality, I think that the true innovation in WELL Building Standard resides in those building aspects that usually are not in mind: for example catering policies that include food with high nutritional value, lighting design that supports the human circadian rhythm or placing staircases in prominent locations to encourage people to walk more.

 The bottom line is that people need more from the buildings and cities in which they live, work and play.
 The time has come to start putting people first.